stupidpupil/wimd_msoa/README.md

 The Welsh Index of Multiple Deprivation (WIMD) ranks 1909 small areas of Wales from most to least deprived.
 These small areas are known as Lower Super Output Areas (LSOAs).
 It's useful for many things, including investigating if other metrics are related to deprivation.

-Some data from other sources, for example rates of COVID-19 cases, is only made available for slightly larger areas called Middle Super Output Areas (MSOAs).
+Some data from other sources, for example rates of COVID-19 cases, is only made available for the 410 slightly larger areas called Middle Super Output Areas (MSOAs).
 This makes it difficult to investigate how this data compares with WIMD.

 # Aggregating WIMD to MSOAs